The 7 Best Note-Taking Apps to Stay Organized in 2022

 • Almost too simple.

-• No support for file attachment.
+• No support for file attachments.

 • No import notes support.